 We have now presented the most crucial equations within the baseline model, the reader might notice that we have now included 4 out of 5 macroeconomic channels presented in section 2, leaving out the productivity channel.
-The reason for leaving out a productivity channel is first of all we find weak empirical evidence for both savings and the level of income insurance having an effect on the productivity, just like the literature we therefor have a hard time finding empirical evidence for the matching effect, when changing the level of income insurance.
+The reason for leaving out a productivity channel is first of all that we find weak empirical evidence for both savings and the level of income insurance having an effect on the productivity, just like the literature we therefor have a hard time finding empirical evidence for the matching effect, when changing the level of income insurance.
 Lastly, the Verdoon effect suggests a relationship between the strength of the economy.
-We find not significant long-run effects for either the unemployment rate or the GDP on productivity, when also controlling for supply site factors like wages.
+We do not find any significant long-run effects for either the unemployment rate or the GDP on productivity, when also controlling for supply site factors like wages.
 For these two reasons, we choose to keep the productivity exogenous within the baseline model.